KNOW YOUR RIGHTS

 Will I cause someone to lose their job?

-The Office of Recipient Rights does not make specific recommendations regarding corrective action that should be taken by a provider of services.
-It is required that disciplinary action be taken for substantiations of abuse, neglect, and retaliation or harassment.
+The ORR does not make specific recommendations regarding corrective action that should be taken by a provider of services.
+It is required that disciplinary action be taken for substantiations of abuse, neglect, retaliation, or harassment.
 The ORR does ensure that, in those circumstances, disciplinary action is taken (written reprimand up to termination).
 Provided that the corrective action meets the requirements outlined in the Michigan Mental Health Code, the corrective action is the discretion of the service provider.

 Give Us A Call For More Information